openstack/tacker/doc/source/reference/vim_config.rst

 Kubernetes
 ----------

 You configure Kubernetes VIM with parameters retrieved from ``kubectl`` command as described in :doc:`/install/kubernetes_vim_installation`.

-Here is an example of Kubernetes VIM configuration.
+1. This is an example of Kubernetes VIM configuration with Service Account Token.

 .. code-block:: yaml